je-nunez/timing_Redis_queries_with_embedded_LUA/README.md

 Replace the string `'key-to-search'` in `LUA_command_to_Redis_real.lua` in this repository, and send that line as-is to the Redis server (e.g., to its port 6379 if it is listening there).

-It will answer the `value` of the `key` in Redis, appending a suffix with the time it took in the server-side, in this format:
+Redis will then answer the `value` of the `key` in Redis, appending a suffix with the time it took in the server-side, in this format:

     <VALUE> (took in Redis server-side 68 microseconds)

-It can be modified.
-The script `LUA_command_to_Redis_formatted.lua` is the human-friendly version of `LUA_command_to_Redis_real.lua`.

 There is also a script `LUA_command_to_Redis_logging_version_real.lua` similar to the above, but which does not affect Redis normal output